A Guide To Capital Gains Tax In Spain

-Capital gains tax is the tax you pay on the sale of a property, investment or asset when it has increased in value since your first acquired it.
+Capital Gains Tax (CGT) is the tax you pay on the sale of a property, investment or asset when it has increased in value since your first acquired it.

 Capital gains tax in Spain is classed as 'savings income' or Rental del Ahorro.

 Capital gains is currently based on the difference between the original purchase price (less expenses, taxes and other costs) and the transfer/sale price (less taxes, expenses and other costs).